 The Cathedral City Dispatch Center is staffed 24 hours a day, 7 days a week and currently employs 1 Sergeant and 10 full time dispatchers.
 Along with dispatching for the Cathedral City Police, they handle all communications for the Cathedral City Fire Department.
 Our staff of dispatchers answers approximately 13,000 emergency and non-emergency phone calls a month.
 Click here for our call stats.

 It is the responsibility of the police dispatcher to quickly and accurately identify the nature of each call.
 The dispatcher is the critical link between the citizen and the first responder in the field.
 Dispatchers are also responsible for tracking field units and their assignments with the use of a computer-aided dispatch system and a newly upgraded radio system – PSEC.

-The dispatch center receives a variety of calls, which may vary from a simple request for information to a report of a life threatening emergency.
+The dispatch center receives a variety of calls, which may vary from a simple request for information to a report of a life-threatening emergency.
 Dispatchers must ask specific questions of the caller to accurately prioritize the call and to assign the necessary personnel to handle the situation.
-In times of distress or emotional upset, it is often difficult for citizens to understand the reasoning behind dispatchers’ questions.
+In times of distress or emotional events, it is often difficult for citizens to understand the reasoning behind dispatchers’ questions.
 However, our dispatchers receive extensive training on the appropriate line of questioning to pursue in order to best ensure the safety of members of the community as well as officers in the field.

 When calling for service to a non-emergency situation we ask your patience in waiting for the arrival of a police officer, as emergency calls take priority.
 The officer will respond to your call as soon as possible.

-When calling the dispatcher will ask for the following information (if it pertains to your call for service):
+When calling, the dispatcher will ask for the following information (if it pertains to your call for service):